| Support: Frequently Asked Questions (FAQ)

 dashboards/reports, Organize your data, or

-- At the top of the Home page and every page in MEI in the upper
+Update your data by spreadsheet.
+At the top of the Home page and every page in MEI in the upper

 right hand corner of the screen, you will see your username and 5 actions that you